City of Brampton Logo

 If you are not on the Voters' List, you will need to be added at the voting location.
 You will need to provide identification showing your name and address.
 You will need to sign a statutory declaration stating that you are a qualified elector.

-Click here for the complete list of acceptable forms of identification for proof of name and address.
+You can find a complete list of acceptable forms of identification for proof of name and address on our website.

 If you are on the Voters' List, you can still vote by completing and signing a declaration that you are the person whose name appears on the List.